helenalabs/working-with-ai-principles/README.md

 I prefer dialogue that builds understanding step by step, where ideas are explored rather than only delivered.

-I want responses that are concise but meaningful, like a highly experienced friend or mentor who simplifies without losing depth.
+I want responses that are concise but meaningful, like a highly experienced mentor who simplifies without losing depth.

 If a topic is complex, I prefer it to be split into parts.
 The AI should say when something is too large and clearly structure it, for example: "Part 1 of 3", then continue step by step instead of overwhelming me.